 If you are a newer B&B viewer and don't know all of Sheila's sordid history, you can read our Who's Who in Los Angeles character profile.
 To read Brown's entire interview with TV Insider, click here, and to find out what happens next, tune in to The Bold and the Beautiful weekdays on CBS.

 Were you surprised by Sheila's return?
 Are you glad that she's back?
 When was the last time you were completely surprised by a soap twist?
-We want to hear from you -- and there are many ways you can share your thoughts.
+We want to hear from you -- so drop your comments in the Comments section below, tweet about it on Twitter, share it on Facebook, or chat about it on our Message Boards.